jefang123/jangle/README.md

 * Handles Channel Creation/Deletion
 * Handles Real Time Messaging with Action Cable
 * 1 on 1 Private Messaging in default HOME server
+  - Users can search for other existing users to start a 1 on 1 private chat

 ### Future ideas:
 * Optimizing Joining Servers